pygfx/wgpu-py/README.md

 * Coverage of the WebGPU spec is complete enough to build e.g.
   [pygfx](https://github.com/pygfx/pygfx).
-* Test coverage of the API is 100%.
+* Test coverage of the API is close to 100%.
 * Support for Windows, Linux, and MacOS (Intel and M1).
 * Until WebGPU settles as a standard, its specification may change, and with that our API will probably too.
 Check the [changelog](CHANGELOG.md) when you